ManticoreGamesInc/platform-documentation/src/tutorials/game_events.md

 Test the game and make sure the UI game event button shows a valid game event.
 If the game event has not started, then the event button will have the time remaining before it begins below it.

 If you get an error in the **Event Log** such as `CorePlatform.GetGameEvent() failed: Game not found`.
-Make sure the `gameID` and `eventID` are valid.
+Make sure the `eventID` is valid.
 If the `GetGameEvent` function can't find a valid game and game event, you will receive that error.

 - Just before the game event begins, test your game and make sure double coins is awarded.
 - Leave and rejoin your game to make sure double coins is still awarded while the game event is active.